All adults over 18 are now eligible to book an appointment. You can book by calling 119 or visiting www.nhs.uk/covid-vaccination

-People eligible for a booster dose include those living in care homes, all adults over 50, health and social care workers, and clinically vulnerable people aged 16-49.
-People aged 40 to 49 will also be eligible for a booster dose soon.
+People eligible for a booster dose include those living in care homes, all adults over 40, health and social care workers, and clinically vulnerable people aged 16-40.

 Any pupils who were not in school because of COVID-19, or any other reason, will be given the opportunity to been vaccinated in due course.
 Young people who are educated at home will also be offered vaccination and further information about this will be available soon.
 This website will be updated regularly, so please check back for more information.

 If you have specific questions relating to your child’s vaccination, or the consent process, please contact the school immunisation team on: 0121 466 7635 or BCHC.firstname.lastname@example.org

 More information on walk-in appointments in Birmingham and Solihull is available here.